Aliases for ATP11A Gene

 GeneCards Summary for ATP11A Gene

 ATP11A (ATPase Phospholipid Transporting 11A) is a Protein Coding gene.
-Diseases associated with ATP11A include pulmonary fibrosis, idiopathic and cerebellar ataxia, mental retardation and dysequlibrium syndrome.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
-GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
-An important paralog of this gene is ATP10A.
+Diseases associated with ATP11A include Pulmonary Fibrosis, Idiopathic and Cholestasis, Benign Recurrent Intrahepatic, 1.
+Among its related pathways are Innate Immune System and Lung fibrosis.
+Gene Ontology (GO) annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
+An important paralog of this gene is ATP11C.

 UniProtKB/Swiss-Prot Summary for ATP11A Gene